 Absolutely nothing other than an obsession for the Jets.
 We are run by me, Brian Bassett and a host of other fantastic writers.
 I cut my teeth with great friend and Celticsblog.com‘s Jeff Clark on a now long defunct project called SportsRant.
 Basically we were trying to do a blog before we knew they existed, timing is everything, I guess.

 Bassett is ably joined by many other Jet fans.
-Longest co-contributor is our friend Bent who is a Jets fan from the UK, along with a host of other bloggers.
+Our longest co-contributor is our friend Bent who is a Jet fan from the UK, along with a host of other bloggers.